nrfconnect/suit-processor/ARCHITECTURE.md

 ### Temporary components

 Whenever a manifest needs somewhere arbitrary to put a payload while performing the update, it can request a temporary component.
-"Temporary" means the component will live only until the current invokation of the manifest is complete, either
+"Temporary" means the component will live only until the current invocation of the manifest is complete, either

  * During the update (during suit-payload-fetch + suit-install), or
  * During secure boot (during suit-validate + suit-load + suit-invoke)